snwfdhmp/llm/README.md

 # llm : use any Language Model from the command line

 > This project is still in development.
-Production use is not recommended.
+Production use is not recommended yet.

 Manipulate any language model from the command line.